 What to Do If You Have Asbestos Ceiling Tiles?

 These tiles are dangerous if only they are damaged, broken, and releasing dust or fibers so it is possible that you can inhale or ingest them.
 Many of the asbestos ceiling tiles fibers will trap in the nose and the throat mucous nose and throat.
-However, some may pass into the lungs or the digestive system, and that’s when they can cause health problems.
+However, some may pass into the lungs or the digestive system, and that is when they can cause health problems.

 To avoid this problem, you need to know how to cover asbestos ceiling tiles and the steps for painting asbestos ceiling tiles.

-How to Cover Asbestos Ceiling Tiles
+How to Cover Asbestos Ceiling Tiles: Painting

-First of all, ensure safety (like the way you did before using an asbestos ceiling tiles test kit).
+First, ensure safety (like the way you did before using an asbestos ceiling tiles test kit).
 Then, follow these steps:

 - Remove all the furnishings.
 Because for painting asbestos ceiling tiles, you need to spray it and it might land on them.
-If there are some items that you can’t remove, cover them up with plastic sheeting.
+If there are some items that you cannot remove, cover them up with plastic sheeting.
 Also, cover the floor, remove the light fixtures, and remove the smoke alarms.

 - Mask the walls with plastic sheeting as well, to prevent the sealing paint from splashing on them.
 For plastic sheeting, we recommend the ones that come with masking tape for the best sealing.